ishitamittal293/sales-performance-dashboard/README.md

 - Technology is the highest revenue-generating category
 - Central region shows lower profitability — identified as an improvement opportunity

+## Analytical Approach
+Filtered and aggregated sales data across dimensions including Region, Category, and Month to surface profitability patterns and identify underperforming segments for business recommendations.

 ## Tools Used
 - Power BI Desktop